 - Cured meats

-Overconsumption of saturated fats is one of the leading cause of obesity and related conditions in adults, according to a study in the International Journal of Molecular Sciences (opens in new tab).
+Overconsumption of saturated fats is one of the leading causes of obesity and related conditions in adults, according to a 2020 review published in the International Journal of Molecular Sciences (opens in new tab).

 - Olive oil